Natasha Rastogi

-Natasha Rastogi (born Natasha Khanna; 14 May 1962) is an Indian actress and director.
+Natasha Rastogi (born Natasha Khanna) is an Indian actress and director.

 She started her acting career by debuting in Monsoon Wedding as Sona Verma, directed by Mira Nair, that won the Golden Lion award and received a Golden Globe Award nomination.
 She has played many roles on screen and on stage.
 She was awarded the Best Actress Award in Mahindra Excellence in Theatre Awards 2007 for Nati Binodini, directed by Amal Allana.
 She appeared in Do Dooni Chaar as Salma in 2010.
 She has acted in the TV series Gulaal as Panbaa.

 Early life

-Natasha was born in a Hindu family to Rachna Khanna and Dr. Triloki Nath Khanna, a Professor of Hindi in Zakir Husain College, Delhi.
-She skipped the clichéd course in drama/acting and broadened her artistic vision by doing a Bachelor's in Art from the College of Art, Delhi.
+Natasha was born in a Hindu family to Rachna Khanna and Dr. Triloki Nath Khanna, a professor of Hindi in Zakir Husain College, Delhi.
+She graduated with a Bachelor's in Art from the College of Art, Delhi.